When it comes to background checks in Canada, several different varieties are available.

-You may have head of this check or even been asked to submit one.
+You may have heard of this record check or even been asked to submit one.
 These are common in the background screening of teachers, coaches, mentors, instructors, social workers, daycare workers and others who are working with children, the mentally ill, those with disabilities or other circumstances that leave them vulnerable to anyone in a position of authority.

 The vulnerable sector check is performed exclusively by local police departments.
-We cannot offer this service at Reliability Screening.
+We cannot offer this record check service at Reliability Screening.
 If you are in Ottawa and need a vulnerable sector check, we would refer you to the Ottawa Police Service for fingerprinting and processing.

 What’s in a Name Check?

-Name based checks are often referred to as CPIC (Canadian Police Information Centre) checks.
+Name-based checks are often referred to as CPIC (Canadian Police Information Centre) checks.
 CPIC provides police agencies across Canada access to RCMP maintained criminal databases.

 The CPIC has been in existence since 1972. serving as the central database where Canada’s law enforcement agencies have the ability to gain insights and information on a variety of issues.
 CPIC is the federal enforcement computer system, and thanks to it, law enforcement officers across Canada have access to the same records.